ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 }
 ~~~

-Note that in this last response the client is expected to honor the
+Note that in this last response the client is expected to honor
-`Retry-After` header and perform no requests for the specified amount of
+`Retry-After` and perform no requests for the specified amount of
 time, whereas the previous example would not force the client to stop
 requests before the reset time is elapsed, as it would still be free to
 query again the server even if it is likely to have the request rejected.